Concerned about online privacy? Well – one way to preserve your digital privacy is to use a non-tracking search engine. Enter DuckDuckGo.

 The private sector has no justifications for using personal data for noble purposes.
 Hence, consumers have started to question the tracking of personal data for private gains.
 Google extensively tracks your search history, and its trackers have been found on 75% of the top million websites.
 This implies it tracks you almost everywhere on the internet unless you use platforms such as DDG to stop them.

-On average, Google Chrome tracks 63.5% of private data, Mozilla Firefox tracks 3.5%, and DDG tracks around 1%.
+On average, Google Chrome tracks 63.5% of private data, Mozilla Firefox tracks 3.5%, and DDG tracks around 1% allowing you to search and browse privately.
 France and Austria have banned Google Analytics, as it exposes restricted data to US agencies.
 Moreover, Texas has sued Facebook for billions of dollars for collecting facial recognition data from your phone.
 These instances illustrate the extent to which private data tracking affects our daily lives and highlights the need to take these concerns seriously.

-The incognito mode has been promoted as a solution to privacy concerns.
-However, your data can still be tracked while using this feature.
-It only deletes information on your computer but does nothing to stop Google or other companies, including your internet provider, from saving your searches or tracking your data.
+Your data can still be tracked while using this feature.
+Incognito mode doesn’t enhance privacy.
+It merely deletes information from your computer but does nothing to stop Google or other companies, including your internet provider, from saving your searches or tracking your data.

-Moreover, in 2021, Google was sued in a proposed class action suit that accused the organisation of tracking internet use of millions of users through browsers set in incognito mode.
+In 2021, Google was sued in a proposed class action suit that accused the organisation of tracking the online activity internet use of millions of users through browsers set in incognito mode.

 Conversely, DDG search is entirely anonymous, and you can stay private while browsing search results by using their app and extension.